European Union regulators accuse Apple of breaching digital competition rules for App Store

-LONDON (AP) — European Union regulators accused Apple on Monday of breaking new rules on digital competition by imposing rules in its App Store marketplace that prevent software developers from steering users to other venues.
+LONDON (AP) — European Union regulators accused Apple on Monday of breaking new rules on digital competition by imposing rules in its App Store marketplace that prevent app makers from pointing users to cheaper options on other venues.

 The European Commission said that according to the preliminary findings of its investigation, the iPhone maker had breached the 27-nation bloc's Digital Markets Act.

-The rulebook, also known as the DMA, is a sweeping set of regulations aimed at preventing tech “gatekeepers” from cornering digital markets.
+The rulebook, which is also known as the DMA and took effect in March, is a sweeping set of regulations aimed at preventing tech “gatekeepers” from cornering digital markets.

+Under the provisions, app developers must be allowed to inform customers of cheaper purchasing options and direct them to those offers.

-The commission, the bloc's executive arm, said Apple's rules for its App Store “prevent app developers from freely steering consumers to alternative channels for offers and content.”
+The commission, the bloc's executive arm, said Apple's App Store rules “prevent app developers from freely steering consumers to alternative channels for offers and content.”

 The commission also kept up the pressure on Apple, simultaneously opening a new investigation into the company’s compliance with the DMA looking at new contractual terms that Apple has offered app developers.